Fort Necessity National Battlefield: Park formation and structure

 During the Great Depression of the 20th century, attempts to preserve the location of Fort Necessity were undertaken.
 On March 4, 1931, Congress declared the location a National Battlefield Site under management of the War Department.
 Transferred to the National Park Service in 1933, the park was redesignated a National Battlefield on August 10, 1961.
 As with all historic sites administered by the National Park Service, the battlefield was listed on the National Register of Historic Places on October 15, 1966.

 Subsequent archaeological research helped to uncover the majority of the original fort position, shape and design.
 A replica of the fort was constructed on site in the 1970s.
 A new visitor center, which also is home to a National Road interpretive center, opened on October 8, 2005.
-The battlefield and fort are currently being improved.
+The battlefield and fort are currently being improved; the battlefield itself has seen much vegetation growth, and the general public are asked to stay out of the battlefield grounds.
+As the remains of the casualties of the battle were never truly recovered, the battlefield is treated as hallowed ground.

 Mount Washington Tavern

 On a hillside adjacent to the battlefield and within the boundaries of the park is Mount Washington Tavern, a classic example of the many inns once lining the National Road, the United States' first federally funded highway.

 The land on which the tavern was built was originally owned by George Washington.
 In 1770 he purchased the site on which he had commanded his first battle.
 Around the 1830s, Judge Nathanial Ewing of Uniontown constructed the tavern.
 James Sampey acquired the tavern in 1840.
 It was operated by his family until the railroad construction boom caused the National Road to decline in popularity, rendering the inn unprofitable.